 topics such as building community support for green and

 and the effect of green design on world-class architecture and

-Embassy of Sweden, and Onuma, Inc. The conference took place at several of
+The conference will take place at several of

-institution committed to the promotion of sustainable building
+an institution committed to the promotion of sustainable

-practices.
-International delegates took part in special events throughout the week, including poster presentations and site visits to Washington’s top green
+including poster presentations and site visits to Washington’s top green sites.